Many business owners are rightfully concerned about the potential impact of insolvency proceedings on their personal credit rating.

 Credit rating agencies like Experian and Equifax collate information from credit providers, courts, loan companies, public records, and collection providers, to ascertain a level of potential risk.

-What will show on a Director’s personal name search after a Corporate insolvency?
+What will show on a Director’s Personal Credit Rating after a Liquidation?

 For directors, whose company has been through a CVL (or any form of liquidation) a personal name search run by a credit rating agency will list your involvement in an insolvency.
 That’s not to say, however, that it will necessarily affect credit, which will be up to the lender to decide.
 But the information will certainly be in the public domain.